DiscoverAtlanta.com homepage

 Take the kids to “Outside the Box” at the Children’s Museum of Atlanta.
 (Photo courtesy of Children’s Museum of Atlanta)

 The Children’s Museum of Atlanta has opened the exhibit, “Outside the Box.”
-The exhibit runs through May 5.
+The exhibit runs through Sunday.
 “Outside the Box” aims to fuel children’s imaginations by unleashing a world of timeless fun.
 Simple cardboard boxes are transformed into bridges; ordinary cylinders become futuristic rockers; and basic blocks create obstacle courses.
 “Outside the Box” ignites the creative spark in adults and children alike, encouraging innovative thinking while uncovering the foundational elements of math, engineering and technology.
 The featured programs change monthly.

 Fernbank Museum of Natural History Showcases Spiders